The golden eagle, also called (Aquila Chrysaetos) is a large bird most active during the day.

 Young bald eagles look very similar to golden eagles.
 They have a similar size with almost the same wingspan.

-Baby bald eagles also have a mottled underbelly, but they do not shine the way that golden eagles do.
-However, it’s hard to spot these variations in a bird in flight.
+Baby bald eagles also have a mottled underbelly but do not shine like golden eagles do.
+However, spotting these variations in a bird in flight is hard.

 A bald eagle starts to show its distinctive appearance in its area of white plumage after its first year of life.

-Normal the healthy adult golden eagle does not have any predators; this is due to its efficient size and its effective hunting skills.
+Normally, healthy adult golden eagles do not have any predators; this is due to their efficient size and effective hunting skills.

-On thither hand, eggs, immature eagles or chicks, and injured golden eagles are susceptible to a lot of predators which most times include other birds, bears, wolves, and cougars.
+On the other hand, eggs, immature eagles or chicks, and injured golden eagles are susceptible to many predators, including other birds, bears, wolves, and cougars.